vbucode/translate/README.md

 database have about 13700 words

-words not translated will be "out"
+for translate sentences - words not translated will be "out"

 requirements: module words.py from my repository